mikeroyal/Audio-and-Video-Editing-Guide/README.md

 [Shotcut](https://www.shotcut.org/) is an open source multi-platform video editor.
 You can perform various actions such as video editing (including 4K video quality), add effects, create new movies, import most image files formats, export to almost any file format and much more.

 [Olive](https://www.olivevideoeditor.org) is a free non-linear video editor aiming to provide a fully-featured alternative to high-end professional video editing software.

+[OBS (Open Broadcaster Software)](https://obsproject.com/) is free and open source software for video recording and live streaming.
+Stream to Twitch, YouTube and many other providers or record your own videos with high quality H264 / AAC encoding.

+[REAPER](https://www.reaper.fm/) is a complete digital audio production application for computers, offering a full multitrack audio and MIDI recording, editing, processing, mixing and mastering toolset.REAPER supports a vast range of hardware, digital formats and plugins, and can be comprehensively extended, scripted and modified.

+[JACK Audio Connection Kit AKA JACK](https://jackaudio.org/) is a professional sound server daemon that provides real-time, low-latency connections for both audio and MIDI data between applications that implement its API.
+JACK can be configured to send audio data over a network to a "master" machine, which then outputs the audio to a physical device.
+This can be useful to mix audio from a number of "slave" computers without requiring additional cables or hardware mixers, and keeping the audio path digital for as long as possible.

+[Logic Pro](https://www.apple.com/logic-pro/) is a digital audio workstation (DAW) and MIDI sequencer software application for macOS.